 Modern railway historians 11 divide these into three basic types, DCI, DCII and DCIII.

 The DCI was principally used on 9' (or thereabouts!) wheelbase wagons.
-The short brake levers were both located at the same end of the wagon, and pulled UP a long (and peculiarly curved) lever (referred to as the swan necked lever by the GWR) attached to the main brake rigging.
+The short brake levers were both located at the same end of the wagon, and pulled UP a long (and peculiarly curved) lever (referred to as the swan-neck lever by the GWR) attached to the main brake rigging.
 The brake levers were attached to a shaft that went right across the wagon and carried a quadrant shaped ratchet which held the brake on when applied.
-The swan neck lever runs in front off the push rods and brake shoes, but runs behind the wheel W iron and suspension between it and the wheel.
+The swan-neck lever runs in front off the push rods and brake shoes, but runs behind the wheel W-iron and suspension between it and the wheel.
 This in turn meant that the centre axle rotates anti-clockwise on the primary side when the lever is pulled down and the arms and pushrods operating the brake shoes were reversed compared to normal practice.12

 DCI brakes seem only to have been used with unfitted wagons, and only with a single set of brake shoes on the same side as the swan necked lever.
 Thus on the secondary side of the wagon the lever would be on the left-hand end and there would be no other gear.

-Amongst the more common types with DCI brakes were N13 loco coal, O5 4-plank and O3/4/5 5-plank opens, and V4/V5 vans.
+Amongst the more common types with DCI brakes were N13 loco coal, O5 4-plank and O3/O4 5-plank opens, and V4/V5 vans.
 (The V4 however was an oddity, being rebuilt almost immediately after introduction with an 8-shoe clasp brake arrangement.)

 When assembling Cooper-Craft kits – which are the most common ones with DCI brakes – you need to consider brakes carefully.
 The kits omit the "Swan neck" lever – to me a significant omission – and include sets of push rods and brake shoes arranged for both lever brakes and DC brakes, so its easy to pick the wrong set of brake blocks when assembling their models.
 There are V hangers for all sorts of options, the majority of which need to be removed.
 Make sure that you pick the correct shoe/push rod assemblies for the brake style you have selected, and only remove the unwanted V hangers.
 There are various etches available of DCI brake gear which include the Swan neck lever if its absence (or the rest of the Cooper-Craft brake gear) offends you.
 Note that the Swan neck lever goes outside the brake blocks and push rods.
 If you're modelling WW2 or after then you should assemble all or at least the vast majority as DCIX.
 Another nice tweak is to use some round microstrip to add the transverse rod between the brake levers on DCI: this is surprisingly prominent – at least if you aren't using Hornby couplings!